What Happened When I Stopped Drinking

 The Social Shift

-I didn’t know even of that then, but I did recognize that every drink in my hand represented a choice to pollute myself or not.
+I didn’t know any of that then, but I did recognize that every drink in my hand represented a choice to pollute myself or not.
 And someone was always putting a drinking in my hand: every evening, some lunches, many work events, all weekends.

 At first I found ways to play along.
 Holding a drink without drinking it.
 Working with the bartender for tonic and lime to mimic vodka tonics.
 Sometimes I just drank, and kept my illness private the following day.